 Today, Phil's career has spanned the full attack life cycle - tool development, deployment, operations, and the investigative aftermath - giving him rare and deep insight into the artifacts left behind.
 Phil has covered deep technical tasks, managed an entire computer forensic services portfolio, and handled executive responsibilities.
 He's supported systems that demanded 24x7x365 functionality, managed a team of 85 computer forensic professionals in the national security sector, and provided forensic consulting services for law enforcement, government, and commercial clients.
-All of that brings Phil to his role today as the DFIR strategist at Red Canary, where he supports the firm's managed threat detection service.
+All of that brings Phil to his role today as the directory of the SANS Research and Operations Center (SROC), a team that provides R&D and courseware engineering support to all SANS course authors, ensuring realistic portrayals of operational environments and a streamlined learning experience for all SANS students.
+He is also the DFIR strategist at Red Canary, where he supports the firm's community engagement team.

 "In each class, I take care to explain the relevance of the concepts to cases I've worked and scenarios I've encountered in the past," says Phil.
 "In FOR572, our classwork and hands-on materials are all taken from real-world experiences and cases.
 Our week in class is jam-packed and we deliberately focus our attention on adversary behaviors that have been actively observed in the wild."